mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 :math:`10`, :math:`0.1~\text{[Kcal/mol]}`, :math:`3~\text{[Å]}`, and
 :math:`10~\text{[g/mol]}`, respectively.

+The type of potential is also specified, with Lennard-Jones being closen as the default option.

-All four parameters are assigned to *self*, allowing other methods to access them.
+All the parameters are assigned to *self*, allowing other methods to access them.
 The *args* and *kwargs* parameters are used to accept an arbitrary number of positional and keyword arguments, respectively.